eeezzz2/banking_program_java/README.md

 Make sure that there is at least one depositor that has multiple accounts at the bank.<br>
 Make sure that there is at least two depositors with the same last name and different first names.<br>
 Notes:<br><br>
-1. All output must be file directed (i.e., sent to an output file)
+1. All output must be file directed (i.e., sent to an output file)<br>
-2. Only output must go to the file - not interactive prompts and menus.
+2. Only output must go to the file - not interactive prompts and menus.<br>
-3. No global variables are allowed
+3. No global variables are allowed<br>
-4. The program and all methods must be properly commented.
+4. The program and all methods must be properly commented.<br>
-5. All data members of classes are to be private (or protected when providing subclass access)
+5. All data members of classes are to be private (or protected when providing subclass access)<br>
-6. All I/O should be done within the methods of the class that contains the main() method.
+6. All I/O should be done within the methods of the class that contains the main() method.<br>
 <br><br>
-The initial database of Accounts should be printed as follows:
+The initial database of Accounts should be printed as follows:<br><br>
-a) unsorted
+a) unsorted<br>
-b.1) sorted by account number (using the QuickSort Algorithm - using sort key acctNumQuickSortKey) b.2) sorted by account number (using the Bubble Sort Algorithm - using sort key acctNumBubbleSortKey) b.3) sorted by account number (using the Insertion Sort Algorithm - using sort key acctNumInsertionSortKey) c.1) sorted by SSN (using the QuickSort Algorithm - using sort key ssnQuickSortKey) c.2) sorted by SSN (using the Bubble Sort Algorithm - using sort key ssnBubbleSortKey) c.3) sorted by SSN (using the Insertion Sort Algorithm - using sort key ssnInsertionSortKey) d.1) sorted by Name (using the QuickSort Algorithm - using sort key nameQuickSortKey) d.2) sorted by Name (using the Bubble Sort Algorithm - using sort key nameBubbleSortKey) d.3) sorted by Name (using the Insertion Sort Algorithm - using sort key nameInsertionSortKey) At the end, before the user quits, the program prints the contents of the final database as follows:
+b.1) sorted by account number (using the QuickSort Algorithm - using sort key acctNumQuickSortKey)<br>
+b.2) sorted by account number (using the Bubble Sort Algorithm - using sort key acctNumBubbleSortKey)<br>
+b.3) sorted by account number (using the Insertion Sort Algorithm - using sort key acctNumInsertionSortKey)<br>
+c.1) sorted by SSN (using the QuickSort Algorithm - using sort key ssnQuickSortKey)<br>
+c.2) sorted by SSN (using the Bubble Sort Algorithm - using sort key ssnBubbleSortKey)<br>
+c.3) sorted by SSN (using the Insertion Sort Algorithm - using sort key ssnInsertionSortKey)<br>
+d.1) sorted by Name (using the QuickSort Algorithm - using sort key nameQuickSortKey)<br>
+d.2) sorted by Name (using the Bubble Sort Algorithm - using sort key nameBubbleSortKey)<br>
+d.3) sorted by Name (using the Insertion Sort Algorithm - using sort key nameInsertionSortKey)<br><br>
+At the end, before the user quits, the program prints the contents of the final database as follows:<br><br>
-a) unsorted
+a) unsorted<br>
-b.1) sorted by account number (using the QuickSort Algorithm - using sort key acctNumQuickSortKey) b.2) sorted by account number (using the Bubble Sort Algorithm - using sort key acctNumBubbleSortKey) b.3) sorted by account number (using the Insertion Sort Algorithm - using sort key acctNumInsertionSortKey) c.1) sorted by SSN (using the QuickSort Algorithm - using sort key ssnQuickSortKey) c.2) sorted by SSN (using the Bubble Sort Algorithm - using sort key ssnBubbleSortKey) c.3) sorted by SSN (using the Insertion Sort Algorithm - using sort key ssnInsertionSortKey) d.1) sorted by Name (using the QuickSort Algorithm - using sort key nameQuickSortKey) d.2) sorted by Name (using the Bubble Sort Algorithm - using sort key nameBubbleSortKey) d.3) sorted by Name (using the Insertion Sort Algorithm - using sort key nameInsertionSortKey)
+b.1) sorted by account number (using the QuickSort Algorithm - using sort key acctNumQuickSortKey)<br>
+b.2) sorted by account number (using the Bubble Sort Algorithm - using sort key acctNumBubbleSortKey)<br>
+b.3) sorted by account number (using the Insertion Sort Algorithm - using sort key acctNumInsertionSortKey)<br>
+c.1) sorted by SSN (using the QuickSort Algorithm - using sort key ssnQuickSortKey)<br>
+c.2) sorted by SSN (using the Bubble Sort Algorithm - using sort key ssnBubbleSortKey)<br>
+c.3) sorted by SSN (using the Insertion Sort Algorithm - using sort key ssnInsertionSortKey)<br>
+d.1) sorted by Name (using the QuickSort Algorithm - using sort key nameQuickSortKey)<br>
+d.2) sorted by Name (using the Bubble Sort Algorithm - using sort key nameBubbleSortKey)<br>
+d.3) sorted by Name (using the Insertion Sort Algorithm - using sort key nameInsertionSortKey)<br>